-- 1. Unplug microwave oven or disconnect power. - 2.
+- 1. Disconnect power or unplug microwave oven. - 2.
 To remove grease filter, slide filter to the back.
 Pull filter downward.
 The filter will drop out.

 3. Soak grease filter in hot water and a mild detergent.
-Scrub and swish to remove embedded dirt and grease.Rinse well and shake to dry.
+Scrub and swish to remove embedded dirt and grease.
+Rinse well and shake to dry.
 Do not clean filter with ammonia, corrosive cleaning agents such as lye-based oven cleaners, or place them in a dishwasher.
 The filter will turn black or could be damaged.

-4. To reinstall the filter,slide it into the back slot,then push up to lock.
+4. To reinstall the filter, slide it into the back slot, then push up to lock.

-Plug in microwave oven or reconnect power.
+Reconnect power or plug in microwave oven.
 NOTE:Do not operate the hood without the filter in place.